Sanibel Island Vacation Rentals

 No Live Shelling, Please

-Mollusks, the animals that create shells, are an essential part of the islands’ ecosystem, and since Sanibel and Captiva are refuge island, all life here is considered valuable.
-The State of Florida prohibits the collection of live shells on its beaches and the City of Sanibel is especially protective of these animals.
+Mollusks, the animals that create shells, are essential to the ecosystems in which they live, and since Sanibel is a sanctuary island, all life here is considered valuable.
+Lee County and the City of Sanibel prohibit the collection of live shells along their beaches, shorelines and in their waters.
+The City of Sanibel is especially protective of these animals.

 Sanibel Island Beaches Near Royal Shell Sanibel Island Vacation Rentals